 When you first hear the whining noise, try to figure out where it’s coming from and when exactly it occurs.
 You may hear it when accelerating but do you also hear it at other times too?
 And do you hear it when switching gears or turning the steering wheel?
 All of these details will give you clues about what the issue is.
 If you find that you can easily detect what the issue is and it’s a quick fix you can likely repair it by yourself.

 If you feel comfortable with fixing it yourself you’ll be able to save some money, however repair parts still may cost you.
-If you can’t figure out what’s wrong or you don’t feel comfortable fixing it yourself, you can using best obd2 scanner to check common issues on you car before take it to shop.
+If you can’t figure out what’s wrong or you don’t feel comfortable fixing it yourself, you can using best bluetooth obd2 scan tool to check common issues on you car before take it to shop.

 But it’s best to take your car to a mechanic so they can run a complete diagnostic on the car and determine the issue.
 From there, they can best advice you on how to fix it and what to do moving forward.